JennyjieyiZ/TeamActivities/Module04/README.md

 Take a moment to discuss the various methods you wrote verse the stream functionality.
 What are the advantages and disadvantages of each?
 Can you think of other ways to test / apply the functionality.
 For example, maybe write a filter (see the first example) that filters the books that were published after 1950.
 Or write a filter that only takes odd numbers, but then adds (reduce) those odd numbers together.
 This last one combines the various methods you have learned so far, and you can 'chain' them together.
 We encourage you to work as a team to figure it out.

+* Stream functionality can have more efficient and clean code and easily chain multiple operations, enhancing modularity.
+Collections were traversed through Iterator or For-Each, explicitly iterating outside the collection, which is called external iteration.
+Stream provides a way to iterate internally, through the Visitor pattern (Visitor).However, it is not that easy to read.
+* The traditional ways are easier to understand, as they are imperative programmings.
+But they need more lines of code, which can lead to boilerplate and less readability.
+And they are not as convenient as stream functionality.

 ```java

 import java.util.List;